MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-qas.md

 Currently, browser extensions are available for Edge and Chrome.

-- To download Edge extension, go to [Microsoft Store](https://www.microsoft.com/p/microsoft-search-content-creator/9nrqdbcbwq55?activetab=pivot:overviewtab) and download the app.
+- To download Edge extensions, go to [Microsoft Store](https://www.microsoft.com/p/microsoft-search-content-creator/9nrqdbcbwq55?activetab=pivot:overviewtab) and download the app.
-- To download Chrome extension, go to [Chrome web store](https://chrome.google.com/webstore/detail/microsoft-search-content/nocnablpaoeecfmfnjoheefkogmleipm) and download the app.
+- To download Chrome extensions, go to [Chrome web store](https://chrome.google.com/webstore/detail/microsoft-search-content/nocnablpaoeecfmfnjoheefkogmleipm) and download the app.

 ## Bulk add or edit Q&As